About Us / General Information

 No, the Riverside Superior Court's Self-Help Center is located in the same building as our Main Library on the second floor.
 Their entrance is on 10th Street where you can find an elevator to take you to the second floor.
 The library's entrance is on Lemon Street.
 We do not have public access to the second floor through the library.

 In Indio, the Self-Help Center is located next door to the Library in the Larson Justice Center.
+Probate and Small Claims self-help can be found in the Palm Springs courthouse.

 In Temecula, the nearest Self-Help Center is located in Murrieta at the Southwest Justice Center on Auld Road.